One of the challenges of financial independence is getting your spouse on board with the program:

 Yeah, all that freedom sounds very nice Mr TEA, but my situation is different.
-You see my wife would never agree to cutting our spending and pursuing financial independence…
+You see my other half would never agree to cutting our spending and pursuing financial independence…

 Possibly because The Escape Artist is a bloke, I hear this more frequently from guys than I do from women.
 But it can definitely cut both ways – there are plenty of frugal girls and spendy guys out there.